Petl Pay vs international bank transfers

 |---|---|---|

-| Best fit | Simple one to one payments | Project teams with multiple contributors and a need for clean allocation |
+| Best fit | Simple one-to-one payments | Project teams with multiple contributors |

-| Workflow | Payment centric, invoices and approvals handled elsewhere | Project centric, invoicing, approvals, allocation, and settlement linked |
+| Workflow | Payment-centric, invoices and approvals elsewhere | Project-centric, invoicing and settlement linked |

 | Splitting a client payment | Manual splitting and reconciliation | Allocation logic tracked inside the project |

-| FX and fees | Can include spreads and intermediary fees | Designed for clearer fee visibility across supported routes |
+| FX and fees | Spreads and intermediary fees | Clearer fee visibility across supported routes |

-| Settlement timelines | Can be multi-day depending on corridor and intermediaries | Wallet-based routes can be faster; configuration and corridor dependent |
+| Settlement | Multi-day depending on corridor | Wallet-based routes can settle in around 60 seconds |

 When international bank transfers work well

-- One invoice, one beneficiary: simple one to one payments where splitting is not required.
+- One invoice, one beneficiary.
+Simple one-to-one payments where splitting is not required

-- Same currency, fewer hops: fewer FX surprises and fewer intermediary banks.
+- Same currency, fewer hops.
+Fewer FX surprises and fewer intermediary banks

-- Multi-contributor projects: splitting one client payment across contributors becomes manual.
+- Multi-contributor projects.
+Splitting one client payment across contributors becomes manual

-- Reconciliation overhead: matching transfers to invoices across tools becomes a recurring admin task.
+- Reconciliation overhead.
+Matching transfers to invoices across tools becomes a recurring admin task

-What Petl changes for cross-border projects
+What Petl Pay changes for cross-border projects

-- Create a project and set roles
+STEP 01Create a project and set roles

 Add the client, contributors, approvals, and allocation rules.

-- Work is logged and approved
+STEP 02Work is logged and approved

 Approved work is drafted into invoices on a consistent cadence.

-- Issue a master client invoice
+STEP 03Issue a master client invoice

 Keep client billing clean while tracking contributor allocations inside the project.

-- Client pays once
+STEP 04Client pays once

 Payment status stays linked to the project and invoice context.

-- Allocate and settle
+STEP 05Allocate and settle

-| Category | International bank transfers | Petl Pay |
+| Category | Bank transfers | Petl Pay |

 |---|---|---|